 Otolaryngologist in Beverly Hills

 Earaches, sore throats, and sinus pain are more than nuisances.
-They can put you out of commission short-term, or even signal long-term issues.
+They can put you out of commission short-term, or even signal chronic disease and infections.

 An otolaryngologist can help.
 Also known as ear, nose, and throat doctors (ENTs), these specialists train in both medicine and surgery, completing as many as 15 years of medical education and then passing a stringent certification exam from the American Board of Otolaryngology.
 They concentrate on issues that affect the head, neck, throat, and ear area, and can diagnose, manage, and treat a wide variety of issues, from tonsillitis to tumors.

 All ENTs are not the same.
 When choosing an otolaryngologist in Los Angeles, first look for a certified ENT.
-Then choose a doctor who has years of experience, who enjoys a stellar reputation, and who treats patients with respect and warmth.
-Choose Dr. Marc Kayem.
+Then choose a doctor with years of experience, who enjoys a stellar reputation, and who treats patients with respect and warmth.

 What Can an Otolaryngologist Treat?